actionml/blog.actioml.com/behavioral_search.md

 ## Postscript

 The math goes on.
 We can do the same trick with almost anything known about the user; their gender, location, category-preferences, genre-preferences, pageviews, and so-on.
-All that log data we were all throwing away can literally be converted into happier customers and more conversions.
-We are developing a template that implements this algorithm to make it even easier.
+All that log data being thrown away can literally be converted into happier customers and more conversions.
+At ActionML we have an engine that implements this algorithm so no more excuses.

 {{/template}}